keu/docs/astro/modify-cluster.md

 - [Create a new cluster](create-cluster.md).
 - Delete a cluster.
 - Create a new node pool.
 This enables a new worker type for all Deployments in the cluster.
-See cloud resource references ([AWS](resource-reference-aws.md#worker-node-pools), [GCP](resource-reference-gcp.md#deployment-worker-node-pools), [Azure](resource-reference-azure.md#deployment-worker-node-pools)).
+See resource references for [AWS](resource-reference-aws.md#worker-node-pools), [Azure](resource-reference-azure.md#deployment-worker-node-pools), and [GCP](resource-reference-gcp.md#deployment-worker-node-pools).
 - Update an existing worker node pool, including its node instance type or maximum node count.
 - [Create a VPC connection](connect-external-services.md#vpc-peering) or a [transit gateway connection](connect-external-services.md#workload-identity-gcp-only) between a cluster and a target VPC.